k8loud/Metrics-Deployment/Readme.md

 `kubectl apply -f Deployment/manifests/`

+* Expose GUI service - Service can be exposed using command `minikube service -n hephaestus hephaestus-gui`.
+This will expose `<SERVICE ADDRESS: SERVICE PORT>` address and allow you to see acces Hephaestus GUI on `<SERVICE ADDRESS: SERVICE PORT>/app/index.html`.

+* The result of rule engine can be seen on [Hephaestus Demo - Metrics Adapter](https://github.com/Hephaestus-Metrics/Metrics-Adapter) console.
+To access console use command `minkube dashboard` and select Metrics Adapter pod.
+Console can then be displayed by selecting icon in top right.

 Those steps allow you to see a real-life example of an application working with Kubernetes and Hephaestus.
 For more details on how to use Hephaestus read the instructions attached to specific Project parts:
 * [Hephaestus GUI frontend](https://github.com/Hephaestus-Metrics/GUI)